Up-Lifting Tips to Boost Compact Excavator Performance

 - Make sure the lifting apparatus is approved for your load weight.

-- Use the shortest possible lifting radius, and keep the load as close to the ground as terrain allows.
+- Use the shortest possible lifting radius, and keep the load as close to the ground as the terrain allows.

-- Align the boom with the direction your excavator will be traveling forward before hooking up the load, and try to retain this boom position even when turning, for maximum stability.
+- Align the boom with the direction your excavator will be traveling forward before hooking up the load and try to retain this boom position even when turning, for maximum stability.
 If turns are required, make them as wide and slow as possible.

 - Use an excavator lift eye or similar lifting safety device.

-Taking extra precautions and using smart lifting practices will help prevent costly damage to your compact excavator as well as dangerous, even more costly accidents.
+Taking extra precautions and using smart lifting practices will help prevent costly damage to your compact excavator as well as dangerous, even more, costly accidents.